akhodakivskiy/VimFx/documentation/api.md

   [options object].

 - mode: `String`.
 The current mode name.

+- focusType: `String`.
+The type of currently focused element.
+VimFx decides the type based on how it responds to keystorkes.
+It has one of the following
+  values:

+  - `'ignore'`: Some kind of Vim-style editor.
+VimFx automatically enters Ignore mode when this focus type is encountered.
+  - `'editable'`: Some kind of text input, a `<select>` element or a “contenteditable” element.
+  - `'activatable'`: An “activatable” element (link or button).
+    (See also the [`activatable_element_keys`] option.)
+  - `'adjustable'`: An “adjustable” element (form control or video player).
+(See also the [`adjustable_element_keys`] option.)
+  - `'other'`: Some other kind of element that can receive keystrokes.
+    (Deprecated.)
+  - `'none'`: The currently focused element does not appear to respond to keystrokes in any special way.

+  [The `focusTypeChange` event] is fired whenever `focusType` is updated.

+  `match.likelyConflict` of [match object]s depend on `focusType`.

 - enterMode(modeName, ...args): `Function`.
 Enter mode `modeName`, passing `...args` to the mode.
 It is up to every mode to do whatever it wants to with